jcathalina/jcathalina/README.md

   ## 👋 Hoi!
 Kon ta bai?

-  My name is Julius Cathalina, I am an Analyst Programmer and Software Developer based in the Netherlands!
+  My name is Julius Cathalina, I am a Data Scientist / Software Developer based in the Netherlands!
-  I am currently finishing up my Master's degree in Computer Science (Bioinformatics spec.) at Universiteit Leiden, where I also work as a Research Assistant.
+  I am currently finishing up my Master's degree in Computer Science (Bioinformatics spec.) at Universiteit Leiden, where I also used to work as a Research Assistant.

   <br>